Lequla/MiA-BSFDAccessoryArtifacts/README.md

 #
 3. Guardian's Hallows (High)
-- "It feels like I can win Ottobas in a fistfight!"
+- "It feels like I can beat an Ottobas in a fistfight!"
 - Significantly increase your health and resistance to various hazard.
 - Increase HP about 120 points, adds 35% to Red, Blue, Paralysis poison resistance, and 50% to arm and leg injury resistance.
 - Requires Relic Synthesis (Low Class) skill.